-Girl, you are preaching to the choir!
-I've been through that, and it is so frustrating and violating.
-Taking examples like that into account, are their any countries you've been to in particular that are “color” friendly?
+Girl, you are preaching.
+I've also had that happeen and it's frustrating and violating.
+Taking examples like that into account, are there any countries you've been to in particular that are “Black traveler” friendly?

-Of course, the United Kingdom, London especially is a lot like being home in the states and I never experienced any outright racism while living there.
+Of course, being in London is a lot like being home in the states and I never experienced any outright racism while living there.
 It was very comfortable.
 I also can say the same about Portugal—the locals treated us well and were also willing to help with directions or where to get the best pastel de nata.

-Could you describe the type of responses you get about your travels, either on your blog or by your family and friends?
+Could you describe the type of responses you get about your travels, either on your blog or from your family and friends?
 How positive or negative is it?

 Personally, all of the responses to my travels have been positive.

-My friends are an awesome support group and encourage me as well.
-They often tell me that they’re inspired but what I am doing and ask how they can travel more often too.
+My friends are an awesome support group and encourage me, as well.
+They often tell me that they’re inspired by what I am doing and ask how they can travel more often too.

-I want to keep traveling so that I can help change the perception for my friends and family who think traveling isn’t accessible to them.
+I want to keep traveling so that I can help change the perception of my friends and family who think traveling isn’t accessible to them.

 I am in many groups and communities that focus on redefining the black experience through travel.
 I’ve had strangers comment on my posts telling me that they’ve been looking for content like mine for years and thanking me for sharing my stories.
 That’s what keeps me traveling.

-Love it!
-Are there any Facebook groups, websites, bloggers, other resources that you recommend to other people of color that want to travel?
+Love it.
+Are there Facebook groups, websites, bloggers, or other resources that you recommend to other Black people that want to travel?

-Jo is the Afro-Brazilian co-host of the traveling YouTubers, and she often talks about her experiences as a women of color while traveling.
-Also joining ‘The Black Travel Movement’ Facebook group is helpful to information and travel tips.
+Jo Franco!
+Jo is an Afro-Brazilian video creator, and she often talks about her experiences as a woman of color while traveling.
+Also joining ‘The Black Travel Movement’ Facebook group is helpful for information and travel tips.

 It can help you visualize yourself traveling when you see other people like you doing it.By simply traveling with melanin you are educating the world that dark skin isn’t of lesser value.
 Click To Tweet